rovermicrover/x4-improved-condor/README.md

 # About

-The Condor is out classed by the Colossus in almost everyway.
-The Conodor compared to the Colossus has,
+The Condor is out classed by the Colossus in almost every way.
+The Condor compared to the Colossus has,

 * 1 less medium dock
 * 2 less small docks